stefandevai/textyle/README.md

 # Browser support

 Textyle has been tested on Firefox and Chrome.
-Currently it doesn't run on Safari because it lacks WebGL2 support.
+Currently it doesn't run on Safari because it needs WebGL2 support, which Safari lacks.
+There are plans, however, to port the code to WebGL1.

 # Contributing